spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-approval-process-feature.md

 ## Install feature core

-Follow the steps below to install the {Feature Name} feature core.
+Follow the steps below to install the Approval Proces feature core.

 ### Prerequisites